EroldKoil/rsschool-cv1/cv.md

 </details>

-During training, I worked on his project.
+During training I worked on his project.
 Browser online game on jsp pages.

 <details>
   <summary>Here is an example code for a game table: </summary>